 Sylvia Becker-Dreps is one of these physician scientists.
 She practices at the site of UNC Family Medicine’s underserved track in Prospect Hill, North Carolina — but her research is a little more remote.
 Every few months, she travels to Leon, Nicaragua, where she and her team focus on the prevention and epidemiology of childhood pneumonia and diarrhea and, in recent months, Zika infection.

-On top of being a physician and researcher, she juggles the schedules of three children — and her youngest daughter, Eva, has a rare coordination disorder.
+On top of being a physician and researcher, she juggles the schedules of three children — and her youngest daughter has a rare coordination disorder.
 “There are only four or five kids in the country that have what she has,” she shares.
-So in-between her travels to Nicaragua, her clinical work at the Prospect Hill Community Health Center, and days spent in her office at UNC writing research grants, Becker-Dreps traverses all over the Triangle, taking Eva, now 8, to her physical and occupational therapy appointments and tutor.
+So in-between her travels to Nicaragua, her clinical work at the Prospect Hill Community Health Center, and days spent in her office at UNC writing research grants, Becker-Dreps traverses all over the Triangle, taking her daughter, now 8, to her physical and occupational therapy appointments and tutor.

 “I’ve spent a lot of time in the waiting room during a therapy session trying to get a grant written,” Becker-Dreps shares.
 “But it’s not the best way to do things.
 It’s better to have a block of time to really focus on writing a great grant.